Where beauty and responsibility go hand in hand—our commitment to sustainability shapes every detail.

-One way individual practices might make a difference is to participate in local medical centers that have set recovery programs of usable surplus medical supplies and distribute them to areas of need overseas.
-This concept was originated at Yale University and several health centers around the country are beginning to offer programs modeled after the Yale concept.
+One way individual practices might make a difference is to participate in local medical centers that have set recovery programs for usable surplus medical supplies and distribute them to areas of need overseas.
+This concept originated at Yale University, and several health centers around the country are beginning to offer programs modeled after the Yale concept.

 Using the concepts developed by these programs, thousands of dollars worth of usable medical surplus have been distributed to a variety of countries including Sri Lanka, Haiti, Cuba, Liberia, Thailand, Vietnam, Kenya, and Nicaragua.
 The program can be run by volunteers and thus would receive no financial profit from its activities.